 G. Balaban, H. Finsberg, S. Funke, T. F. Håland, E. Hopp, J. Sundnes, S. Wall and M. E. Rognes.
-Data assimillation allows for in-silico identification of cardiac elastic heterogeneity in an infarcted human.
-Submitted to journal for publication, 2017.
+In vivo estimation of elastic heterogeneity in an infarcted human heart, Biomechanics and Modeling in Mechanobiology, 2018.

 A. Tveito, K. H. Jæger, M. Kuchta, K.-A. Mardal and M. E. Rognes.
 A cell-based framework for numerical modelling of electrical conduction in cardiac tissue.
 Frontiers in Physics, Computational Physics, 2017.

 G. Pizzichelli, B. Kehlet, Ø. Evju, B. Martin, M. E. Rognes, K.-A. Mardal and E. Sinibaldi.
 Numerical study of intrathecal drug delivery to a permeable spinal cord: effect of catheter position and angle.
 Computer Methods in Biomechanics and Biomedical Engineering, 2017

 S. Kallhovd, M. M. Maleckar and M. E. Rognes.
 Inverse estimation of cardiac activation times via gradient-based optimisation.
 International Journal for Numerical Methods in Biomedical Engineering, 2017.